Jacksonacc877/Pipeline_CPU_with_cache/README.md

 # Pipeline_CPU_with_cache
-A pipeline cpu which can execute the risc-v instruction
+A pipeline cpu which can execute the risc-v instruction/ write in verilog/
+5 stage CPU - cache controller - Data Memory